IBIS Passport – Term 1 / Year 1

 First off I choose Magazine Making & Innovation.
 I love and have always

-loved xllcovermagazines (from Tina to Cosmo to Vogue, to Quest and Forbes, to XXL and The Source) and being an Editor-In-Chief has been a long time dreamjob for me.
+loved magazines (from Tina to Cosmo to Vogue, to Quest and Forbes, to XXL and The Source) and being an Editor-In-Chief has been a long time dreamjob for me.
 Unfortunately, as we all know, only a small number of magazines have been able to stay afloat in an age of digital media and I am very interested in the developments, future and maybe revival of this traditional and visual media.
 And if it looks sunny, who knows this field will win my ambition once again.
 I also hope to implement and experiment some of the knowledge and ideas into my global Hip Hop Culture blog The Tika.

 On a whole different tip, I have decided to take on Serious Game Design.
 I’m heavily interested in Education, not only formal but mostly Self Study and Self Improvement because I believe continuous progress is the key to success.
 But it doesn’t have to be boring and feel like a sentence, life is hard enough as it is, so the more fun the better!
 I’d love to learn how to design a program that will allow people to gain knowledge and understanding of one particular or different subjects in an fun, engaging and visually appealing manner.